trufflesuite/trufflesuite.com/src/tutorials/drizzle-and-react-native.md

     import "./shims"
     ```

-We're finally done with replacing all the global objects and functions that Drizzle was expecting.
+We're now done with replacing all the global objects and functions that Drizzle was expecting.

 ## Setting up the smart contract